BenLambertNcl/PowerStation/emr/README.md

 ```shell
 terraform init && terraform apply
 ```
-This will create a basic EMR cluster and output the ID to provide to the powerstation util
+This will create a basic EMR cluster as an example.
+Note that at present there is an error when creating the cluster

 ## Backend
 The Terraform state file is by default stored locally